La mujer en el espejo: Primary plot: Juliana and Marcos

-Now, Marcos will have to decide what to do since, on the one hand, lies deceit and lies, something that he cannot bear or forgive, but on the other hand, there is the only woman who has made him truly love and discover that her true beauty of love is found only inside.
 Later, Marcos and company find out who Maritza truly was, and that he truly fell in love with Juliana.
 He then asks her to marry him.

-6 months Juliana and Marcos are preparing for their wedding and Barbara decides to return after undergoing 4 surgeries abroad to stop being Maritza Ferrer.
+6 months later, Juliana and Marcos are preparing for their wedding and Barbara decides to return after undergoing 4 surgeries abroad to stop being Maritza Ferrer.
 Before returning, he calls Romero and sends him to kill Juliana, but he fails and shoots Marcos.
 After the shot, Marcos is sterile and cannot have children, so he decides to break up with Juliana so that she can have what she wants most.
 Juan Tobías returns and decides to speak to Juliana, who believes that it was he who made Marcos change his mind.
-Barbara goes to the hospital and with Vanessa's identity, she cheats Luzmila and Juliana and they take her to the neighborhood without knowing who she really is.
-Finally, Barbara steals some papers from Marbella and decides to flee, at that moment the murderer with the black gloves (Cristina), who had gone to kill Juliana, appears in Juliana's apartment, Barbara discovers that it was Cristina and after a fight leaves her on the ground dying.
-Finally, Barbara is killed by Romero, (who later commits suicide) at Juliana and Marcos' wedding party.
-3 years later, they are the parents of a boy and a girl (Juliana was pregnant before the shooting and did not know it) and they live happily.
+Barbara goes to the hospital and with Vanessa's identity, she cheats Luzmila and Juliana, and they take her to the neighborhood without knowing who she really is.

+At Marcos and Juliana's wedding, Barbara threatens to shoot them both but is killed by Romero via poison, (who later commits suicide).

+The show ends 3 years later, wherein they are the parents of a boy and a girl (Juliana was pregnant before the shooting and did not know it) and they live happily.